CloudStream-Innovations/notebooks/README.md

 # Data Preparation for ETL Process

-This repository contains Jupyter Notebook files for preparing datasets for the Extract, Transform, Load (ETL) process using Python.
-The notebooks guide users through various data preparation steps, including file extraction, manipulation, and formatting, to ensure the datasets are well-prepared for subsequent data processing tasks.
+This repository contains Jupyter Notebook files for preparing and cleaning datasets for subsequent analysis tasks using Python.
+The notebooks guide users through various data preparation and cleaning steps to ensure the datasets are well-prepared and suitable for further analysis.

 ## Notebooks

 ### 1_data_preparation_for_etl.ipynb

-- This notebook outlines the initial steps to prepare a dataset for the ETL process.
+- Outlines initial steps to prepare datasets for the ETL process.
-- It covers tasks such as file extraction, data manipulation, and formatting using Python functions.
+- Covers tasks such as file extraction, data manipulation, and formatting using Python functions.

 ### 2_taxi_data_processing.ipynb

-- This notebook demonstrates the extraction and processing of taxi data from JSON files using Python.
+- Demonstrates extraction and processing of taxi data from JSON files using Python.
-- It provides functions to extract taxi group information, process the data to derive meaningful insights, and create a structured DataFrame for further analysis.
+- Provides functions to extract taxi group information, derive insights, and create a structured DataFrame for analysis.

 ### 3_data_cleaning_for_analyis.ipynb

-- The third Jupyter notebook primarily focuses on data cleaning and transformation processes to prepare the dataset for further analysis, ensuring data integrity and consistency.
+- Focuses on data cleaning and transformation processes to prepare the dataset for analysis, ensuring data integrity and consistency.
-- It outlines a series of functions and procedures to handle various data cleaning tasks, including handling empty fields, removing duplicates, converting data types, addressing outliers, and ensuring consistent column order.
+- Outlines procedures to handle tasks such as empty fields, duplicates removal, data type conversion, outlier detection, and consistent column ordering.
-- Additionally, the notebook meets the requirement of saving the final cleaned dataset as CSV but maintains pickle files between stages.
+- Meets the requirement of saving the final cleaned dataset as CSV while maintaining intermediate pickle files between stages.

 ## Usage